 This image is just a screenshot from the code editor I use, which is VS Code

 RSS is that term you hear and see a lot but never really bother to understand what it does.
 It is not a surprise, as it is a really easy concept to understand.
-Most people, like me, just briefly read about it on Wikipedia and don't go really deep into it.
+Most people, like me, just briefly read about it on Wikipedia and do not go really deep into it.
 This article is aimed at people who want to learn more about it and see how they can utilize this simple technology.

 Here is the definition from Wikipedia: